NPLeeWenKang/rideshare-cli/README.md

 ## Setup Database

-For this setup, it uses docker and docker-compose to setup a MySQL database on a docker container.
+For this setup, it uses docker and docker-compose to set up a MySQL database on a docker container.
 However, if a local MySQL server is used, do not follow the guide below for setting up the database, just run `./init/1.sql` to set up all the SQL tables, then run `./init/2.sql` to populate the database with data.

 Clone the database config files from the [rideshare-system-db](https://github.com/NPLeeWenKang/rideshare-system-db) repository and change directory into the folder.